 There's also all kinds of food to try.
 Indian food is delicious but can be lethal to the stomach, each time I ate I would pray to God.
 Indian sweets are equally tasty, as long as you don't mind the occasional hair you will find in them.

-In Kochi, the main thing to do is a boat cruise through the glistening backwaters.
-It provides a mosaic on the daily lives of the people who live along these backwaters e.g sending their children to school by boat, people washing on the river, etc.
+In Kochi, the main thing to do is a boat cruise through the backwaters.
+You see the daily lives of the people who live along these backwaters e.g sending their children to school by boat, people washing in the river, etc.

 Chennai is a seaside city in Eastern India.
 The weather was stifling hot and the traffic was horrendous.
 Indian driving might look unnerving, but the free-for-all chaotic melée seemed to work in a way that western practices such as staying in your lane or using the mirrors do not allow.